 The Plot

-So anyway he reminisces a bit about when they met and how his shawty's well-travelled.
-But this guy isn't going to do things by halves to get his baby girl.
-So he promises to be her melody and write her the symphony of her fantasies.
+Understandable then that this guy isn't going to do things by halves to get his baby girl.
+He promises to be her melody and write her the symphony of her fantasies.
+I personally wouldn't expect anything less.